premdevapp/premdevapp/README.md

 ## Hi there 👋
+I am a system admin turned to  software developement.
+I have a passion for learning and teaching new skills its refreshing.

 <!--
 **premdevapp/premdevapp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.